awused/wallpapers/README.md

 `wallpapers help` will display additional usage information.

 I've included some scripts and registry files for context menu entries that I find useful under [windows](windows) and [linux](linux).
 They must be edited before use.

+## Troubleshooting

+OpenCL may require additional packages depending on GPU vendor.
+Install with `--no-default-features --features x11` to disable opencl support while keeping x11 if there are problems.

+See the [aw-upscale](https://github.com/awused/aw-upscale) readme if there are further issues like black images.

 ## Wayland